gramineproject/graphene/CONTRIBUTING.rst

    cd Pal/regression
    make SGX=1 regression

-If a |nbsp| test fails unexpectedly, one can use the :makevar:`KEEP_LOG=1` option to get the complete output.

 One can run tests manually (prepend the command with ``SGX=1`` or ``PAL_HOST=Linux-SGX`` to run the SGX variant)::